christiankimbi/Overtime/README.md

 - X Administrate admin dashboard
 - X Block non-admin and guest users
 - Email summary to managers for approval
-- Needs to be documented if employee did not log overtime
+- X Needs to be documented if employee did not log overtime
+- Create audit log for each text message

 ## UI:
 - X Bootstrap -> formatting
-- XIcons from Font Awesome
+- X Icons from Font Awesome
 - X Update the styles for forms